Silver0401/Silver0401/README.md

 # Greetings Travelers 🖖🏼

-## My name is Ismael, I'm from Mexico 🇲🇽 and I am currently:
+## My name is Ismael, I'm from Mexico 🇲🇽 and I am currently

 - A Medicine Student 🫀
 - A Fullstack Web Developer 👾